Table of Contents

 - Their features and UI/UX

-- What users love and hate (via reviews)
+- What users like and dislike (based on reviews)

-Pro Tip: If building a food delivery app, analyze how apps like Uber Eats or DoorDash handle features like real-time tracking, loyalty programs, and customer support.
+Pro Tip: If building a food delivery app, analyze how apps like Uber Eats or DoorDash handle features such as real-time tracking, loyalty programs, and customer support.

 2. Planning & Strategy